UP Legislative Council by-elections: 2 BJP, one SP candidate file nominations | Politics

 - India

-Two BJP and a Samajwadi Party candidate filed their nominations on Monday for the by-elections to the Uttar Pradesh Legislative Council scheduled on August 11.
+Two BJP and a Samajwadi Party candidate filed their nominations on Monday for the by-elections to the Uttar Pradesh Legislative Council scheduled for August 11.

 Gorakhpur regional president Dharmendra Singh Sainthwar and Kashi region vice president Nirmala Paswan filed their nominations as BJP candidates in the presence of UP Chief Minister Yogi Adityanath, Deputy Chief Ministers Keshav Prasad Maurya and Brajesh Pathak and senior party leaders at the Central hall of the Vidhan Bhawan here.

 Pathak said, ''They (SP) know they do not have numbers to win.
 They did this only to have their names in newspapers.''
-Kol also appealed to all to support her and thanked her party leadership for fielding her.
+Kol also urged all to support her and thanked her party leadership for fielding her.
 The two seats on which the bypolls are to be held fell vacant after the death of Samajwadi Party's Ahmad Hasan and the resignation of BJP's Thakur Jaiveer Singh, who won the recent assembly polls.
+The 100 member Legislative Council at present has 73 BJP members, nine of Samajwadi Party, four independents, two from Teachers group, one each from Apna Dal (S), Nishad Party and Jansatta Dal.
+There are eight vacant seats in the Council.
+In the assembly of 403 MLAs, BJP and its allies have a majority with 273 members (BJP-255, Apna Dal (S) -12 and Nishad Party- six) while SP has 111 members and its ally RLD has eight.
+Besides them, the SBSP has six members, Jansatta Dal and Congress have two members each and BSP has one.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)